All Episodes

 Hmm?

-How do you come back from this perception that we've created about you that you're a bigot?
+How do you come back from this perception that we've created about you, that you're a bigot?

 And his answer was an attempt to explain how we fix the PC culture.

-And he went on to try to define it.
+He went on to try to define it.

 Absolutely, I stand by the comments.

-And uh we do not put people at the leadership of our country uh whose faith might uh interfere with them carrying out the duties of the Constitution.
+You know, what we have to do is we have to recognize that this is America, and we have a Constitution, and we do not put people at the leadership of our country whose faith might interfere with them carrying out the duties of the Constitution.

 So if, for instance, you believe in a theocracy, I don't care if you're a Christian.